Spring 2025

 Imagine a Life That Is Livable

 This is a studio-based creative writing course, set on particularly exploring Octavia Butler's novel Parable of the Sower.
-Published in 1993, it imagined a dystopia set 31 years in the future: 2024.
+Published in 1993, it imagined a dystopia set in 2024-2025.
 Here we are, and we'll use the Butler novel as a starting point to investigate empathy and its limits when it comes to environmental catastrophe.
-Expect to write abundantly in and outside of class about and from your position on 2024's Earth.
+Expect to write abundantly in and outside of class about and from your particular position here on Earth.
 Be prepared for nonlinear, challenging writing assignments.
-There will be a range of other readings too, mostly from contemporary writers finding their own words and futures in the Anthropocene, and you'll have the chance to respond to those works in critical posts and in class.
-Possible list: Kate Schapira, Hiromi Ito, Maryam Parhizkar, Henry David Thoreau, Robin Wall Kimmerer, Antonin Artaud, and more.
+There will be a range of other readings too, mostly from contemporary writers finding their own words and futures, and you'll have the chance to respond to those works in critical posts and in class.
+Possible reading list: Kate Schapira, Hiromi Ito, Maryam Parhizkar, Henry David Thoreau, Robin Wall Kimmerer, and more.
 Expect to discuss your own writing in small and large group workshops, and to have your semester culminate in an extended writing project that imaginatively renders a collage of precise expressions that may fortify you, your friends, and your family for the future.

 4000-Level Courses